nicokruger/inmytree.co.za/app/blog/bring-your-on-prem-data-to-cloud/index.md

 </figure>

 So, you have some existing customers.
 They run on-premise.
 Either your premises, or in the case of the telecoms industry, on your customers' premises.

 Maybe you have a centralised monitoring system already, maybe you're monitoring from each deployment seperately, using something like Zabbix, nagios or such.

 You dream of a day where all your deployments run in AWS.
 Wouldn't that be nice?
 Then I could just use CloudWatch right?

-Stop dreaming, you can pull all your important on-premise metrics/KPI's into CloudWatch using a robust, serverless and low-cost approach by leveraging Step Functions, CDK, your VPC and Lambda.
+I'll show you how at [Digitata](https://vaitom.digitata.com), we are pulling all our important on-premise metrics/KPI's into CloudWatch using a robust, serverless and low-cost approach by leveraging Step Functions, CDK, your VPC and Lambda.

 ## What we built